-- 1 The date used to calculate Life of Fund performance for the index is September 10, 1984, the Fund's commencement of operations. - The Bloomberg Barclays 1-3 Year U.S. Government/Credit Bond Index is the 1-3 year component of the Bloomberg Barclays U.S. Government/Credit Bond Index.
-The Bloomberg Barclays U.S. Government/Credit Bond Index is the non-securitized component of the Bloomberg Barclays U.S. Aggregate Bond Index and includes Treasuries and government-related (agency, sovereign, supranational, and local authority debt) and corporate securities.
+- 1 The date used to calculate Life of Fund performance for the index is November 3, 1997, the inception date of Class I shares, the Fund's oldest share class. - 2 Performance shown prior to February 18, 2003 for Class S shares is that of Class I shares, which has lower expenses and correspondingly higher returns than Class S shares. - 3 The Russell Midcap Growth Index is a float-adjusted market capitalization-weighted index that measures the performance of the mid-cap growth segment of the U.S. equity market.
+It includes those Russell Midcap Index companies with higher price-to-book ratios and higher forecasted growth rates.
+The index is rebalanced annually in June.
+The Russell Midcap Index is a float-adjusted market capitalization-weighted index that measures the performance of the mid-cap segment of the U.S. equity market.
+It includes approximately 800 of the smallest securities in the Russell 1000 Index.
+The index is rebalanced annually in June.
 Please note that the indices described in this report do not take into account any fees, expenses or tax consequences of investing in the individual securities that they track, and that individuals cannot invest directly in any index.
 Data about the performance of an index are prepared or obtained by Neuberger Berman Investment Advisers LLC ("Management") and reflect the reinvestment of income dividends and other distributions, if any.
-The Fund may invest in securities not included in a described index and generally does not invest in all securities included in a described index.
+The Fund may invest in securities not included in a described index and generally does not invest in all securities included in a described index and generally does not invest in all securities included in a described index.